wagtail/wagtail/docs/topics/snippets/customising.md

 If all snippet models have their own menu items, the "Snippets" menu item will not be shown.

-Various additional attributes are available to customise the viewset - see {class}`~SnippetViewSet`.
+Various additional attributes are available to customize the viewset - see {class}`~SnippetViewSet`.